 In almost all circumstances, yes!
 People in their golden years have worked hard to financially establish themselves and prepare for retirement.
-Remarriage after a divorce or after the passing of a spouse may have serious legal impact on an elderly person and their family.
-The legal implications arises when the marriage does not work out and the parties divorce, or when either the elderly person or their new spouse pass away.
+Remarriage after a divorce or after the passing of a spouse may have serious legal impact on elderly divorced individuals and their family.
+The legal implications arises when the marriage does not work out and the parties divorce, or when either the elderly divorced individuals or their new spouse pass away.
 Without a premarital agreement concretely defining the rights and obligations of the elderly person and their new spouse, there could be a significant financial impact and an even more significant emotional impact later on.

 What are the impacts?
 For starters, if the Golden-aged person and their new spouse divorce, there may be a significant fight about the characterization of property.
 Usually, a person in the later stages of their life has property, including real estate, bank accounts and investments, retirement accounts and so forth.
 A premarital agreement will help define the characterization of property and help ensure that separate assets are kept separate.

 When an elderly person passes away or when their new spouse passes away and there is no premarital agreement in place, the trustee of a living trust or a probate judge in the probate matter may have difficulty characterizing, assigning and dividing assets among the married couple and children.
 Often, a significant amount of infighting between children will occur that could be avoided with a premarital agreement.